55°

 The Bond Commission said Wednesday that St. George can borrow the money at an interest rate no higher than 6.5 percent.
 The city has said it has lined up a loan with Hancock Whitney Bank, but would only draw money as it was needed.

 "It'll be the first money we have the opportunity to receive as a city," interim Mayor Dustin Yates said.
-He said the money would be used in a way so St. George can "start to do some of the things that the city's going to need to do to get it started and get going."
+He said the money would be used in a way so St. George could "start to do some of the things that the city's going to need to do to get it started and get going."

 St. George is operating under a provisional government appointed by Gov. Jeff Landry until its officers and council members can be elected by the people.
 It has not yet laid out plans for how most municipal services will be provided, though it has said the sheriff's office will handle law enforcement under a St. George chief of police.

 The city likely has more than 100,000 residents, making it Louisiana's fifth-largest city.
-The area had 86,000 people at the time of the 2019 vote, and has grown significantly.
+The area had 86,000 people at the time of the 2019 vote and has grown significantly.

 More News